 31. Pitch Your Expert Opinion on Local News Shows

-Journalists are often looking for expert advice and quotes to add into their reports and articles.
+Journalists are often looking for expert advice and quotes to add to their reports and articles.
 You can be that expert voice!
 Use sites like HARO and answer journalist queries.

 Once you have enough social proof of your authority, you can pitch yourself and get featured on local news shows as a real estate expert.
 Now that your local area knows you’re the expert, they’ll want to consult you whenever they have a real estate question.